 The first part of the hike is on a track.
 I think this was constructed back in the day for logging cedar trees.
 It is a steady climb up to the plateau where the Sneeuberg hut is and you follow the track until you are almost at the hut.

 The path continues along the hut and crosses the nearby stream, the only source of water on this hike.
 Shortly you turn left and climb over a small saddle.
 The views from the saddle are breathtaking, with beautiful rock formations and the Maltese Cross in the far distance.

 From the saddle, it is approximately two kilometres to the turnoff for Sneeuberg.
 Look out for a small path to the right and a quite obvious cairn.
-From here the path goes up to the ridge which Sneeuberg is part of.
+From here the path goes up to the ridge that Sneeuberg is part of.
 After gaining 400 m of elevation, you can finally see the other side, over to Citrusdal.